-Fort Lauderdale LGBTQ Divorce Attorney
+Fort Lauderdale LGBTQ Divorce Lawyer

 Attorney Gary F. Celetti, Jr. is a passionate and dedicated advocate who seeks to provide spouses with assured and experienced representation.
 Especially when you are going through same-sex divorce in Fort Lauderdale, you will need an experienced and personable LGBTQ divorce attorney who will take good, attentive care of your case, whether you seek to file for simplified or traditional divorce.

-Florida’s LGBTQ Divorce Laws
+What are Florida’s LGBTQ Divorce Laws?